forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## New Content and Updates

-10.9. some updates and corrections online.
-Still in work and likely contain many [new] mistakes.
+10.9. some updates online work.

 > ### Gorbachev on War
-> "When I became General Secretary of the Soviet Communist Party, I traveled to towns and villages across the country to meet people, to introduce myself and to talk.
+> "...
+When I became General Secretary of the Soviet Communist Party, I traveled to towns and villages across the country to meet people, to introduce myself and to talk.
 And there was one thing everyone talked about.
 They said to me: 'Mikhail Sergeyevich, whatever problems we may have, whatever food shortages, don't worry, we'll have enough food.
 We'll grow it.
 We'll manage.
 Just make sure there's no war.'
 I was stunned.
 That's how the people were.
-That's how much they had suffered in the last war." from a [2019 BBC Interview](#gorbachev-bbc-interview-2019), translated by BBC.
+That's how much they had suffered in the last war. ..." from a [2019 BBC Interview](#gorbachev-bbc-interview-2019), translated by BBC.

 * Notes on Sanctions: [Economic Measures to Encourage Adherence to International Rules](#sanctions-economic-measures).

-* Notes on NATO trust building: Reforming/Renaming/Re-Founding/Replacing [NATO trust building](#nato-trust-building)
+* Notes on [NATO trust building](#nato-trust-building): Reforming/Renaming/Re-Founding/Replacing NATO
 * [Nuclear Safety and Risks](#nuclear-risks-of-war) and the situation at the [Zaporizhia Nuclear Power Plant](#situation-at-the-zaporizhzhia-nuclear-plant).